oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 Implement rate limiting on authentication endpoints to mitigate brute-force attacks and other automated attacks.
 Use tools like reCAPTCHA or rate-limiting services (e.g., from AWS, Azure) to prevent abuse.

+## 8. Secure Identity Providers
+Offload authentication responsibilities to secure identity providers such as Auth0, Okta, or AWS Cognito.